 Space in the Office

 The physical space you have in the office needs to be considered carefully too.
 If you don’t have the space that will allow your workforce to work side by side, then the business will suffer.
 When employees are cramped and having to work on top of one another, it makes everything more difficult.
 It could even lead to arguments and frustrations in the office, and that’s not good for the overall morale.
 If you’re serious about the expansion, then it might be necessary to expand the office space too.
+Employees should be able to freely move around their workspace.
+As a result, choosing an office space is extremely important not only for the growth of a business but also for the productivity of its workers turn If you are a Philadelphia-located company, then you can look for a Philadelphia office space for rent that is close to large markets, has manageable tax rates, and there is strong local government support for early entrepreneurs.
 Moving into a new office space is a big undertaking, and it will have to be done before you start the hiring process.
 Making sure you have the right office equipment in place is essential too.

 Hiring new people often means that you need to hire new managers too.
 Having a larger workforce means that there are more people for your existing managers to manage.
 This is not always easy for them, and they might need some extra help.
 If the demands placed on your manager or managers is too much, they won’t be able to carry out their jobs properly.
 Consult with your managers and see what they think about your plans to expand the workforce.
 You might need to reassess their remits.
 Or you might have to hire another manager to ease the workload.
 It’s best to plan this in advance to avoid any problems later on when you have an expanded team in the office.